Matthew-Burkard/openrpc/docs/docs/method_routers.md

 # Method Routers

 For larger APIs you may want to organize your methods into different categories with a common prefix.
-There's a tool for this in the form of the `RPCRouter` class.
-This class can be used to register functions as RPC methods, then the router can be included in an `RPCServer` with an optional method name prefix for methods of that router.
+There's a tool for this in the form of the `RPCRouter`.
+This can be used to register functions as RPC methods, then the router can be included in an `RPCServer` with an optional method name prefix for methods of that router.

 ```python
 from openrpc import RPCRouter, RPCServer